GUI Testing Guide

 • Smoke testing checks the basic functionality of an application.
 For example, smoke testing would verify that the AUT can start and that users can log on.
 Smoke testing is shallow, because it does not test any one part of the system in depth, and it is also wide because it covers as much of the major functionality as possible.
 The name comes from the practice of turning on a new piece of hardware to see if it catches fire.
 If it does not, additional testing can proceed.

-Both smoke and sanity testing are often performed by developers prior to more rigorous review by software testers.
+Both smoke and sanity testing are often performed by developers before more rigorous reviews by software testers.

-test scenario is a brief statement of how an application will be used in real-life situations, such as “the user will be able to log in with a valid username and password.”
-Test scenarios can be written from development documents such as requirements, acceptance criteria, and user stories.
+A test scenario is a brief statement of how an application will be used in real-life situations, such as “the user will be able to log in with a valid username and password.”
+GUI testing scenarios can be written from development documents such as requirements, acceptance criteria, and user stories.
 In the absence of such documents, scenarios can be developed in consultation with developers and customers/customer representatives.

 Scenarios can guide exploratory testing, giving testers an understanding of a GUI event to test, without restricting them to a specific procedure.
 Scenarios are also increasingly popular in agile environments, as it is much faster to create a brief scenario than to write out a full test case.

-Scenarios are not required to create GUI test cases but are helpful in guiding their development.
+Scenarios are not required to create GUI test cases but help guide their development.
 If scenarios are used in scripted testing, then they serve as the base from which test cases can be developed, as shown in the diagram on the right.

 Test scenarios, if used, guide the development of test cases and test scripts.